2016 North Carolina elections: Primaries

+Democratic Party

-Democratic PrimaryThe North Carolina Primary for the Democratic Party took place on March 15, 2016.
+The North Carolina primary for the Democratic Party took place on March 15, 2016.
 Secretary of State Hillary Clinton beat Senator Bernie Sanders, with 54.50% of the vote to Sanders' 40.86%.
 Clinton received 60 of the state's delegates, with the remaining 47 going to Sanders.
-The Democratic Primary took place on the same day as Florida, Illinois, Missouri, and Ohio.
+The Democratic primary took place on the same day as Florida, Illinois, Missouri, and Ohio.

+Republican Party

-Republican PrimaryThe North Carolina Primary for the Republican Party took place on March 15, 2016.
-12 Republican Candidates appeared on the ballot, of which only four; Donald Trump, Ted Cruz, John Kasich, and Marco Rubio, were still in the race.
+The North Carolina primary for the Republican Party took place on March 15, 2016.
+12 Republican candidates appeared on the ballot, of which only four; Donald Trump, Ted Cruz, John Kasich, and Marco Rubio, were still in the race.
 Donald Trump won the primary with 40.23% of the vote, followed by Cruz's 36.76%, Kasich's 12.67%, and Rubio's 7.73%.
 One withdrawn candidate, Ben Carson, received a single delegate.
 Trump's victory was closer than expected, as he and Cruz performed well in different metropolitan areas.

-General Election
+General election

 Donald Trump won the state with 49.83% of the vote, with a margin of 3.66% over Hillary Clinton.
 Many of the predictions for North Carolina labeled it as either a tossup or leaning towards Clinton.
 There was an increase in turnout from 2012 for both the Democrats and Republicans.

 Senate

-Incumbent Senator Richard Burr beat his Democratic challenger, Deborah K. Ross, with 51.1% of the vote.
-However, on Election Night, the polls were showing very well for Ross.
+Incumbent senator Richard Burr beat his Democratic challenger, Deborah Ross, with 51.1% of the vote.
+However, on election night, the polls were showing very well for Ross.